 Pacific white-sided dolphins are opportunistic predators feeding on over 60 species of fish and 20 species of cephalopods.
 In BC, they feed on at least 13 different prey species, including salmon, herring, Pollock, shrimp, sablefish, smelt, and squid.
-They forage cooperatively, though large groups may separate into smaller sub-groups for foraging purposes.
+They forage cooperatively, though large groups may separate into smaller sub-groups.
 These feeding groups have been observed corralling and herding fish in a coordinated fashion.

 Life expectancy is in the range of 37 to 46 years.
 Females have a gestation period of approximately 12 months and reach sexual maturity between 7 to 9 years.
 Males reach sexual maturity around 10 years of age.
 Most neonates are observed in the spring/summer season and are nursed for 8-10 months.
 Females appear to have a slow calving interval of 4.67 years.